asnorferreira/asnorferreira/README.md

 ## About Me

 Hello!
-I'm Asnor Ferreira, a 21 year old programming student, passionate about technology and determined to become a full stack developer.
+I'm Asnor Ferreira, a 21 year old software developer, passionate about technology and determined to become a full stack developer.
 Besides the code world, I am an anime enthusiast and my curiosity is what drives me.

 - 🖥️ Currently dedicated to mastering the skills required for Full Stack Development.
 - 🎉 21 years old, committed to professional growth in the tech field.